Becoming a CPA from the USA

 - To review the requirements to sit for the CPA Exam as an international candidate, click here.

 How and when will I get my score?

 The AICPA grades all exams and sends the results to the State Boards of Accountancy.
 Your State Board or jurisdiction will send you your results.

-Typically, the AICPA will process test results and release the scores within 30 days of test date, though this can vary, especially soon after the CPA Exam has undergone changes.
+Typically, the AICPA will process test results and release the scores within 30 days of the test date, though this can vary, especially soon after the CPA Exam has undergone changes.

 How difficult is it to pass the CPA Exam?

-Due to many of the factors covered in this article, such as the additional type of content and the ever-expanding scope that it covers as legislations change and grow, CPA Exam pass rates have declined in recent years.
+Due to many of the factors covered in this article, such as the additional type of content and the ever-expanding scope that it covers as legislation change and grow, CPA Exam pass rates have declined in recent years.

 National pass rates exceeded 50% for many years, but pass rates for individual sections now average between 45% and 50%, according to AICPA.
 Students often pass one or two sections but struggle to pass all four sections within the 18-month time frame.

 How to increase my chances of passing the Exam?